The Best Historical Romance Novels of all time will make you fall in love with the Genre.

 Six months of getting along, one hundred and eight days and nights, is incomparable for many years of life.
 Clark became confident, began to have dreams, and experienced a more exciting world, while Will began to become optimistic and began to show a smile.
 Discover the beauty of life.

 However, the pain is still there.
-Will still chooses to use euthanasia to end his pain.
-Clark said that even if you are not there, I will always love you here.
+Will still choose to use euthanasia to end his pain.
+Clark said even if you are not there, I will always love you here.

 The end of Will's life cannot prevent the eternity of Clark's love.

 In the dark, it has its own arrangement, all encounters will leave traces, engraved in the heart, or accompany a lifetime.
 We meet a lot of people in our lives.
 Some make you happy, some make you sad, some make you confident, and some make you silent.
 No matter which kind, it is growth.
 This book reminds me of some important people and important things in my past life.

 8. The World of Yesterday by Stefan Zweig

 Book Review of The World of Yesterday